 The Highline Trail is one of my most recommended trails to anyone visiting Glacier National Park!
 The trail is 7.6 miles to Granite Park Chalet, where you can stay the night and hike in the area the next day.
 Or you can hike down the loop trail, and catch a shuttle back to Logan’s Pass where this hike begins.

 No description of this hike would be complete without telling you about the beginning of the trail.
-It’s a 4-6 foot wide ledge, (picture below) and the drop off is around 100′.
-There is a cable in place if you’re feeling nervous, but I thought it deserved a mention in case you have a severe fear of heights.
+It’s a 4-6 foot wide ledge, (picture below) and the drop off is around 100+’.
+There is a cable in place if you’re feeling nervous.
+But I thought it deserved a mention in case you have a severe fear of heights.

-Another reason this hike is so amazing is you almost always see wildlife – generally goats and big horn sheep, but a couple of my friends saw a grizzly and 2 cubs in the distance when they did this hike a couple of weeks ago!
+Another reason this hike is so amazing is you almost always see wildlife.
+Generally you see goats and big horn sheep.
+But a couple of my friends saw a grizzly and 2 cubs in the distance when they did this hike a couple of weeks ago!